 As noted, the Ammatar’s hiding of the Starkmanir came to light only in the past few years.
 During the Elder Fleet Invasion of YC 110, the Elders made a stop in the Mandate to pick up most of the Starkman survivors as well as any Nefantar who wanted to return to the Republic.
 Even the head of the Mandate encouraged the Ammatar to return.
 Today, the Mandate still stands in a bit of a state of shock as it tries to regain its footing.
 Although many Nefantar decided to return, the Mandate itself survives and many have chosen to remain under Empire protection.

-Angel Cartel’s main base of operations is in the Curse region.
+One of the more established of the pirate factions, the Angel Cartel’s main base of operations is in the Curse region.
 Little is known about their history or structure, other than that there are four main divisions of the Cartel: the Dominations (the command branch of the Cartel), the Archangels (the main combat arm of the Cartel), the Guardian Angels (whose sole purpose appears to be guarding Serpentis assets), and the Salvation Angels (maintenance and repair division).

 The Cartel has extensive holdings throughout the Empires, but mainly focus on the Minmatar regions, where they gain most of their recruits.
 Many Matari that join are disaffected by the Republic, but recent changes (most notably the recovery of the Starkmanir and the Elder Fleet invasion) have noticeably slowed recruitment efforts.
 Still, this hasn’t yet seemed to harm Angel holdings, which include significant control over the Caldari “grey market” (bringing in illegal, competing products to the megacorporation’s own enclaves).
 They’ve also been known to work with the Sisters of Eve (described below) in humanitarian missions (per The Burning Life).
 There are even some rumors saying that they’ve managed to acquire examples of Jove technology to integrate into their ships, but for obvious reasons the Dominations haven’t chosen to divulge that information.
 Given the fact that Curse is the home of the First Jovian Empire, however, such rumors may not be all that far off-base.